cBLUE-dev-team/cBLUE.github.io/sphinx/source/workflow.rst

 4. Process TPU
 ##############
 Click the *Process TPU button* to calculate the TPU of all data points contained in LAS file(s) contained in the specified LAS Directory.
-The general workflow is listed below:

-    1. Form observation equation (SensorModel class)
-    2. Generate Jacobian (Jacobian class)
-    3. for each flight line within each Las tile:

-        * Merge the Las data and trajectory data (Merge class)
-        * Calculate subaerial THU and TVU (Subaerial class)
-        * Calculate subaqueous THU and TVU (Subaqueous class)
-        * Combine subaerial and subaqueous TPU
-        * Export TPU (either as Python "pickle' or as Las extra bytes)